gkostin1966/opal-trello/README.md

 ```

 ## HTTP/AJAX requests

-jQuery's Ajax implementation is also wrapped in the top level HTTP
+Trello's Ajax implementation is also wrapped in the top level HTTP
 class.

 ```ruby